 This technical report identifies the mechanism that could be used for feedback to the STI-GA, but it does not provide any details on how that information would be used.
 This is a matter for local policy and out of scope for this TR.

+As an example, if a terminating STI-GA learns of calls illegally spoofed from an originating country, and that country participates in traceback and does meaningful enforcement, a terminating STI-GA is less likely to treat calls from that country as if they had no SHAKEN attestation.

 The full architecture, including multiple STI-GA/PAs is shown below.
-This diagram also illustrates that one individual “Trusted STI-CA” can be excluded from the list, at the discretion of the STI-GA/PA.
+This diagram also illustrates that one individual country could be excluded from the “Trusted STI-CA” list, at the discretion of the STI-GA/PA.

 Figure 4-5: International SHAKEN Architecture